SharePoint/PnP-Guidance/articles/Migrate-user-profile-properties-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.ProfileProperty.Migration](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ProfileProperty.Migration) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.ProfileProperty.Migration](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ProfileProperty.Migration) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
 The code sample contains two projects.

 For the  **Contoso.ProfileProperty.Migration.Extract** project: